nodiumproject/Masternode-setup-guide/README.md

 # Example: mn1 127.0.0.2:51474 93HaYBVUCYjEMeeH1Y4sBGLALQZE1Yc1K64xiqgX37tGBDQL8Xg 2bcd3c84c84f87eaa86e4e56834c92927a07f9e18718810b92e0d0324456a67c 0
 ```

 2.2.
-Add your own real working node details under it.
+Add your own real working node details under it. <br />
 2.3.
-Put the masternode wallet name, i.e - `masternode1`
+Put the masternode wallet name, i.e - `masternode1` <br />
-2.4 Put the server IP address ( your vultr ip or other vps/vm ip) followed by the port :6250
+2.4 Put the server IP address ( your vultr ip or other vps/vm ip) followed by the port :6250 <br />
-2.5 Put the private key generated in step 1.3
+2.5 Put the private key generated in step 1.3 <br />
-2.6 Put the transaction hash and output id from step 1.7
+2.6 Put the transaction hash and output id from step 1.7 <br />
 Example below

 ```
 masternode1 124.842.07.0:6250 119cCx5YeA519YkTzun4EptdexAo3RvQXaPdkP 838328ce57cc8b168d932d138001781b77b22470c05cf2235a3284093cb0019db 0
 ```

-2.7 Once complete, save the file
+2.7 Once complete, save the file <br />

 ## 3. Preparing the VPS config file with wallet information

-(Get ready for some linux, as seen in steps below you will use it)
+(Get ready for some linux, as seen in steps below you will use it) <br />

 3.1 Copy this, and save as a file to use later on desktop.